 The transition plan should be started early on in the acquisition process.
 Often, the formal transition plan will be developed once the Purchase Agreement is signed and before closing.

-The parties should consider forming a Transition Committee to handle this task.
-The Transition Committee could consist of key persons of the buyer, and possible key persons from the seller’s side.
-If the current owner or key seller employees are staying on, some of them should be involved.
-If not, it might be worthwhile to hire a key person from the seller to act as a consultant on transition issues for a fixed period of time.
+It is common for the parties to form a transition committee to handle this task.
+The transition committee should consist of key persons from both sides.
+If the current owner or any key employees are staying on, some of them should be involved.
+If not, it might be worthwhile to hire someone from the seller to act as a consultant on transition issues for a fixed period of time.

-The Transition Committee would be tasked with developing the transition plan.
-After buyer’s board approval, the Transition Committee would share the plan with management, employees and other stakeholders as needed, to get input and buy-in on the plan for maximum success.
+The transition committee is tasked with developing the transition plan.
+After the buyer’s board approval, the transition committee shares the plan with management, employees, and other stakeholders to get input and buy-in on the plan for maximum success.

-The Transition Committee would likely also be tasked with implementing the transition plan after the closing.
-If the buyer has a capable HR department, the HR people will be integral in implementing the transition plan.
+The transition committee is also tasked with implementing the transition plan after the closing.
+If the buyer has a capable HR department, the HR team will be integral in implementing the transition plan.
 In any case, managing the transition will be beneficial to all parties.